-As this is not a popup, this is going on in the Chrome browser on my phone, the logs I know that I have say effectively that I visited this site… well, yes, the browser did indeed visit a porn site at about the exact time I walked into WiFi range at work.
+As this is not a popup, this is going on in the Chrome browser on my phone, the logs I know that I have say effectively that I visited this site… well, yes, the browser did indeed visit an adult site at about the exact time I walked into WiFi range at work.
 What triggered that action?

 Also for reasons unknown I’m evidently hot and heavy into baked potatoes.

 So, on inspection – Stripchat remained, I didn’t see a congrats, nor were my spuds there.

 As this isn’t a pop up, don’t know what triggered it.
 It’s not actively running in the foreground.
 Not a terribly useful trail I can find.

 Any idea how one finds that “potatoeffers” open in Chrome was requested by a particular app?
 Why Chrome triggered at 8:25?
 Anything useful?